GustavoCorreia10/GustavoCorreia10/README.md

 - 🔭 I’m currently working on: Back-End
 - 🌱 I’m currently learning: Kotlin, MongoDB
-- 👯 I’m looking to collaborate: Google or Microsoft
+- 👯 I’m looking to collaborate: Instituto PROA
 - 🤔 I’m looking for help with: firt job
 - 💬 Ask me about: coding and tecnologie
 - 📫 How to reach me: www.linkedin.com/in/gustavo-correia-572g48s